curvenote/docs/editor/articles.md

 ---
 title: Articles
-description: ''
-name: articles
 ---

 Articles are text-based documents within Curvenote that can be used for a variety of purposes.
-Articles live in [Projects](https://curvenote.com/oxa:w6jXebeTS6WGaVFDIEz9/9d32qzwBWH2BsgNBGwEP) and are separated into distinct sections of content called blocks, which can include images, videos, citations, equations, tables, interactive Jupyter outputs and more!
+Articles live in [Projects](./curvenote-projects.md) and are separated into distinct sections of content called blocks, which can include images, videos, citations, equations, tables, interactive Jupyter outputs and more!
 Articles and their blocks can be versioned, reused, and edited simultaneously by your and your collaborators.

 ## Create a New Article